 I’m not sure what it is, but I’ve been craving some serious home cooking lately, like classic slow cooker pot roast.

 In my quest to find a go-to pot roast recipe (that mimicked the kind grandma would make), I stumbled across several recipes calling for cream of mushroom soup and a package of dry onion soup mix.

-I figured out how to make the dry onion soup mix from scratch, and it wasn’t that difficult at all, so I expected the cream of mushroom soup to be the same…
+I figured out how to make the dry onion soup mix from scratch, and it wasn’t that difficult at all.
+I was hoping the cream of mushroom soup to be the same…

 … and it was!
 Who knew that a few pantry staples and diced mushrooms would give you something that food manufacturers put in a can and call “food.”

-I mean, check out the list of ingredient in a can of Campbell’s cream of mushroom soup (this is from their website):
+I mean, check out the list of ingredients in a can of Campbell’s cream of mushroom soup (this is from their website):